rduplain/memo/startups-for-people-with-problems.md

 ## #4: Keep the cap table clean.

+_Be slow in giving out equity at this point._

 For context, consider the "serial entrepreneur":

 1. Sets out to offer a product or service.